 In high school, I always thought it was weird that my father never smiled in his pictures.

-When I was in high school, I always thought it was weird that my father never smiles in his pictures.
-It was always curious that even though he usually smiles in person, very few photos show otherwise.
+It was always curious that although he usually smiles in person, very few photos show otherwise.
 I just never thought that I would know the answer a decade later.

 Being sentimental, I’ve collected many ID pictures through the years.
-The earliest was when I was in Grade 6, and it continued until now.
+The earliest was when I was in Grade 6, which has continued until now.

 Looking at those pictures, I can see the progression of my smile.

-I am generally a lively person who loves to joke around and hope for the future, but suddenly my smile disappeared.
+I am generally a lively person who loves to joke around and hope for the future, but then one day, my smile disappeared.

 Where Did It All Go Wrong?

 I’m not exactly sure when, but it was after I passed the board exam.